memphisdev/documentation/docs/dashboard-ui/troubleshooting/dead-letter.md

 ---
 description: This section describes the implementation of the Dead-letter station in Memphis.
 cover: /assets/Memphis concepts (2).jpeg
-title: Dead-Letter Station
+title: Dead Letter Station
 ---

 # Dead-letter Station (DLS)